-Most foreign travellers who land at Oslo Airport, Gardermoen, are not aware of the long lansting controversy about the localisation of this airport or the death of an ingeneer who blew the whistle on what seems to be lies and distortions related to the struggle about the localisation of Norway's largest airport.
+Most foreign travellers who land at Oslo Airport, Gardermoen, are not aware of the long lasting controversy about the localisation of this airport or the death of an ingeneer who blew the whistle on what seems to be lies and distortions related to the struggle about the localisation of Norway’s largest airport.

 In 1990 Stortinget, Norway’s parliament, decided to locate the future main airport to Gardermoen north of Oslo.
 This meant overriding a former decision by the parliament to locate the airport to Hurum south of Oslo.
 The stated reason for this was measurements by the Institute for Meteorology, telling that Hurum was unfit for harbouring an airport due to much fog.

 A group of people in favour of the Hurum alternative smelled a rat when fog was used as an argument against Hurum.
 They wanted to hire an impartial expert to review the work done by the Institute for Meteorology.
 The task was given to Jan Wiborg, an engineer who was not interested in politics or where the airport should be located, but was known as a skilfull professional with experience in quality control.
 In a report, Wiborg strongly criticised the mesurements done by the Institute forMeteorology and how they were interpreted.
 He claimed to be able to demonstrate that the instruments were manipulated, so that they showed a view not clear enough for an airport.
 This report was sent to all those who were involved, including the Institute for Meteorology and all political parties in the parliament.